-A VHT STA shall determine the channelization using the combination of the information in the HT Operation element Primary Channel field and the VHT Operation element VHT Operation Information field Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields (see 21.3.14 (Channelization)).
+A HE STA shall determine the channelization using the information in the HT Operation element Primary Channel field when operating in 2.4 GHz and the combination of the information in the HT Operation element Primary Channel field and the HE Operation element VHT Operation Information field Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields when operating in 5 GHz (see 21.3.14 (Channelization)).

-A VHT AP or a VHT mesh STA shall set the HT Operation element HT Operation Information field Secondary Channel Offset subfield to indicate the secondary 20 MHz channel as defined in Table 9-168 (HT Operation element fields and subfields), if the (#6508)BSS bandwidth is more than 20 MHz.
+A HE AP or a HE mesh STA shall set the HT Operation element HT Operation Information field Secondary Channel Offset subfield to indicate the secondary 20 MHz channel as defined in Table 9-168 (HT Operation element fields and subfields), if the (#6508)BSS bandwidth is more than 20 MHz.

-A VHT STA that is a member of a VHT BSS shall not transmit a 20 MHz VHT PPDU on a channel other than the primary 20 MHz channel(#7631), except for a 20 MHz VHT PPDU transmission on an off-channel TDLS direct link as constrained by 11.23.6.5.2 (Basic wideband functionality).

-A VHT STA that is a member of a VHT BSS with a 40 MHz, 80 MHz, 160 MHz, or 80+80 MHz (#6508)BSS bandwidth shall not transmit a 40 MHz VHT PPDU that does not use the primary 40 MHz channel(#7631), except for a 40 MHz VHT PPDU transmission on an off-channel TDLS direct link.

-A VHT STA that is a member of a VHT BSS with an 80 MHz, 160 MHz, or 80+80 MHz (#6508)BSS bandwidth shall not transmit an 80 MHz VHT PPDU that does not use the primary 80 MHz channel(#7631), except for an 80 MHz VHT PPDU transmission on an off-channel TDLS direct link.

-A VHT STA that is a member of a VHT BSS with a 160 MHz or 80+80 MHz (#6508)BSS bandwidth shall not transmit a 160 MHz or 80+80 MHz VHT PPDU that does not use the primary 80 MHz channel and the secondary 80 MHz channel(#7631), except for a 160 MHz or 80+80 MHz VHT PPDU transmission on an off-channel TDLS direct link.
+An HE STA that is a member of an HE BSS shall follow the same rules that are defined in 11.40.1 (Basic VHT BSS functionality) when transmitting a 20, 40, 80, 160, or 80+80 MHz HE PPDUs with the following exceptions:

+An HE Trigger-based PPDU sent in response to a Trigger frame or an UL MU Response Scheduling A-Control field follows the rules defined in 25.5.2.3 (STA behavior).

+An 80, 160 or 80+80 MHz HE DL MU PPDU with preamble puncture may be transmitted if either the primary 20 MHz or the primary 40 MHz, or both are occupied by the transmission (see Table 26-17 (HE-SIG-A field of an HE MU PPDU)).

-A VHT STA shall not transmit to a second VHT STA using a bandwidth that is not indicated as supported in the Supported Channel Width Set subfield in the HT Capabilities element or in the VHT Capabilities Information field of the(#5960) VHT Capabilities element received from that VHT STA.
+A HE STA shall not transmit to a second HE STA using a bandwidth that is not indicated as supported in the Supported Channel Width Set subfield in the HE Capabilities element received from that HE STA.

-A STA shall not transmit an MPDU in a VHT PPDU to a STA that exceeds the maximum MPDU length capability indicated in the VHT Capabilities element received from the recipient STA.(11ac)(#5130)(#7803)A VHT AP shall set the RIFS Mode field in the HT Operation element to 0.
+A STA shall not transmit an MPDU in a HE PPDU to a STA that exceeds the maximum MPDU length capability indicated in the VHT Capabilities element received from the recipient STA or that exceeds the Maximum A-MSDU Length in the HT Capabilities element received from the recipient STA.(11ac)(#5130)(#7803)

-VHT BSS operation with less than Max VHT NSS support is enabled as defined in Table 11-26 (Extended NSS channel width), and disabled otherwise, in which case the Channel Center Frequency Segment 2 subfield of the HT Operation element shall be 0(#7684).

-When VHT BSS operation with less than Max VHT NSS support is enabled, the NSS support is determined based on the Extended NSS channel width and the VHT capabilities element per Table 9-250 (Setting of the Supported Channel Width Set subfield and Extended NSS BW Support subfield at a STA transmitting the VHT Capabilities Information field) and Table 9-75 (Setting of the Channel Width subfield and 160/80+80 BW subfield at a VHT STA transmitting the Operating Mode field)(#7684).
+A STA shall not transmit an A-MPDU in a HE PPDU to a STA that exceeds the maximum A-MPDU length capability indicated in the HE Capabilities, VHT Capabilities, and HT Capabilities element received from the recipient STA.(11ac)(#5130)(#7803) The maximum A-MPDU length capability is obtained as a combination of the Maximum A-MPDU Length Exponent subfields in the HE Capabilities and VHT Capabilities element if the recipient STA has transmitted the VHT Capabilities; otherwise it is obtained from a combination of the Maximum A-MPDU Length Exponent subfields in the HE Capabilities and the HT Capabilities element.

+A HE AP shall set the RIFS Mode field in the HT Operation element to 0.

+An HE STA shall follow the rules defined in 11.40 (VHT BSS operation) for channel selection, determining scanning requirements, channel switching, NAV assertion and antenna indication when operating in 5 GHz unless explicitly stated otherwise in Clause 25.

+An HE STA shall follow the rules defined in 11.16 (20/40 MHz BSS operation) for channel selection, determining scanning requirements, channel switching, NAV assertion when operating in 2.4 GHz unless explicitly stated otherwise in Clause 25.